Displaying Source Code(s)

 transaction

-but not in master file, then that is new addition and the reverse is
+but not in master file, then that is new addition and the

 deletion.
-If the master key is greater than transaction key, then that
+If the master key is greater than transaction key,

 corresponds to the first case and reverse is the second case.